alazaroc/blog-web-code/_posts/2022-03-16-how-to-deploy-infrastructure-with-cdk.md

 ![cdk-diff-delete-topic](/assets/img/posts/2022-03-16-how-to-deploy-infrastructure-with-cdk/cdk-diff-delete-topic.png)

-We can see that we have deleted the topic in the code, and when we execute the diff command cdk finds the changes and shows them to us.
+We can see that we have deleted the topic in the code, and when we run the diff command cdk finds the changes and shows them to us.

+And that's all, keep practicing and learning!

-> And that's all, remember destroy your stack and keep playing!
+> Remember to destroy your stack when you are done playing {: .prompt-danger }
-{: .prompt-warning }

 ## Bonus: My cdk blog code

-I don't know why I put `bonus` on the title... it's just my code and if you think that I could improve something please tell me!

-The source code is available [here](https://github.com/alazaroc/blog-infrastructure/){:target="_blank"}
+The source code is available [here](https://github.com/alazaroc/blog-infrastructure/){:target="_blank"}.

+If you review it and think it can be improved, please let me know.

+## Next steps

+- If you need more information about CDK I recommend you to visit the AWS documentation [here](https://docs.aws.amazon.com/cdk/v2/guide/home.html){:target="_blank"}.
+- Next post: How to add CI/CD to my CDK project?
+- Comment this post

 ## Comment this post

 > I have temporarily added the comments section to the post here.
-In the future I will add it in a better way and include all the validated comments (I guess that I will have to make a filter to avoid spam)
+In the future, I will add it in a better way and include all the validated comments (I guess that I will have to make a filter to avoid spam)
 {: .prompt-info }

 {% include comment-form.html %}